EthanDenny/resume/index.md

 ### Tim Hortons (Jun 2020 - Jan 2021)

 - Was part of a team responsible for handling hundreds of customers a day
-- My work focused on customer service and product preparation
+- Work focused on customer service and product preparation
 - Was repeatedly complimented for my clear communication, cheerful attitude, and patience with colleagues and customers

 ## **🛠️ SKILLS**